kbeckmann/game-and-watch-retro-go/README.md

 :exclamation: Please read this before reporting issues.

+You may run the script `./report_issue.sh` and follow the steps lined out, or continue reading:

-Include the following:
+Please include the following:

 - Which console (NES or GB)
 - The full name of the ROM you are running, e.g. "Super_Tilt_Bro_(E).nes"
 - The git hash of this repo and the submodule.
-Run the following: `git describe --all --long; cd retro-go-stm32; git describe --all --long`
+Run the following: `git describe --all --long --dirty=-dirty; cd retro-go-stm32; git describe --all --long --dirty=-dirty`

 With this information, please head over to the [Discord](https://discord.gg/vVcwrrHTNJ) and post in the #support channel.
 If you don't want to use discord for some reason, please create an issue.